sinclairzx81/smoke/readme.md

 <a name="Http-Fetch"></a>
 ### Fetch

-Use Http fetch function to make a Http request to remote peers.
+Use the fetch function to make a Http request to remote peers.

 ```typescript
 const response = await Http.fetch('http://localhost:5000')